dvdh1961/ADAMP/README.md

+#ADAM+
-ADAM+ – A ColecoVision and ADAM Emulator & Debugging Suite for Windows
+A ColecoVision and ADAM Emulator & Debugging Suite for Windows

 ADAM+ is a modern emulator and development toolkit for the ColecoVision and Coleco ADAM systems, built entirely with Qt6 and inspired by the original EmulTwo project.
 The software has been completely redesigned from the ground up, focusing on stability, performance, and expandability.